 ART 1 - This is a course to introduce students to all aspects of the creative arts with major emphasis on the visual elements of design.
 Students learn to use the elements as tools to help express themselves and to evaluate the quality of art objects.
 Students will explore media such as painting, perspective, portraits, figure drawing, graphics, ceramics, vocations, drawing, lettering, and art history.
-Students successfully completing this course receive LEVEL 2 credit.

 ART 2 - This course is a continuation of ART 1 with an emphasis on skill and technique in the use of media.
 It is designed to develop creative abilities, self-expression, and the appreciation of art in our daily lives.
 Areas of study include various types of painting, drawing, cartooning, printmaking, commercial art, and sculpture.

 Prerequisite: ART 1.
-Students successfully completing this course receive LEVEL 2 credit.

 VISUAL ARTS 1 - This course is designed for the serious student who wishes to prepare for a career in the arts or for those students who have demonstrated above-average ability in the arts area.
 The visual arts program is a three-year sequential program of skill development leading to art school, college, or university study in the arts.
 The student will be pursuing a program of structured skill development including study in design elements, drawing, painting, graphics, photography, advertising, illustration, fashion design, package design, and computer graphics.
 Students will be prepared to mount and mat art work, and explore careers of the artist/designer.
-Prerequisite: ART 1.
-Students successfully completing this course receive ACCELERATED credit.